The Disability Staff Network is made up of a number of staff who want to improve the experience of disabled staff at the University.

-In November 2020, colleagues from Employability, Student Services, and HR came together to initiate a membership for St Mary’s with the UK government’s Disability Confident scheme.
-St Mary’s is currently at Level 1: Disability Confident Committed and has made the following commitments:
+In November 2020, colleagues from Employability, Student Services, and HR, came together to initiate a membership for St Mary’s with the UK government’s Disability Confident scheme.
+St Mary’s is currently at Level 1: Disability Confident Committed and has made the some commitments, including:

 Over the past year, colleagues involved in St Mary’s Disability Confident Working Group have begun progressing on these commitments – namely in implementing a policy of offering an interview to all candidates who disclose they have a disability and meet the minimum job requirements.
 The Working Group has also engaged in several consultative and collaborative work sessions with the Disability Staff Network, and has recently begun recruiting members of the Network to join the Working Group.

-For the remainder of this academic year, the working group is focusing on progressing our commitments in the following ways:
+For the remainder of this academic year, the working group is focusing on progressing our commitments.

-- Inclusive and accessible recruitment à embedding an inclusive hiring checklist/training for all hiring managers to help facilitate inclusivity and accessibility at all stages of the recruitment cycle
+- Inclusive and accessible recruitment - embedding an inclusive hiring checklist/training for all hiring managers to help facilitate inclusivity and accessibility at all stages of the recruitment cycle.

-- Communicating vacancies à posting job vacancies via Evenbreak – an organisation dedicated to connecting inclusive employers and disabled applicants
+- Communicating vacancies - posting job vacancies via Evenbreak – an organisation dedicated to connecting inclusive employers and disabled applicants.

-- Offering an interview to disabled people à reminding all hiring managers of this practice and sending catered regret emails to candidates who disclose a disability but do not meet the minimum requirements
+- Offering an interview to disabled people - reminding all hiring managers of this practice.

-- Providing reasonable adjustments à embedding guidance for hiring managers and line managers into all new manager training
+- Providing reasonable adjustments - embedding guidance for hiring managers and line managers into all new manager training.

-- Supporting existing employees à promoting the Sunflower Scheme and working with the Staff Disability Network to better understand support needed for existing employees
+- Supporting existing employees - promoting the Sunflower Scheme and working with the Staff Disability Network to better understand support needed for existing employees.

 If you are interested in learning more or joining the Disability Confident Working Group, please email EDI.Team@stmarys.ac.uk.